 Are you enjoying this article?
 Keep learning about Web Development!

 Take the first step into tech and find out more about our Web Development bootcamp

 Well, Ruby is indeed an easy first step to learn how to code.
 But learning how to code is rarely the end-result you are seeking.
 There’s probably a reason why you want to learn to code, usually building projects, landing a job in tech, or interacting better with developers.

 If you want to launch a Minimum Viable Product (MVP) for your future billion-dollar startup, then maybe Ruby is the way to go because you’ll spend a less time learning and a more time building.
 Though you should consider the fact that you will probably have to switch to another language if you are indeed successful!

-If you want to learn more about our bootcamps, feel free to check our website!
+If you want to learn more about our bootcamps, check our courses!

 Ready to join?

 +8,000 career changers and entrepreneurs launched their careers in the tech industry with Ironhack's bootcamps.
 Take a step forward and join the tech revolution!